 He began his teaching career, and discovered his great passion for it, during his time as a doctoral student at the University of Toronto where he was given full responsibility to teach introductory statistics to a class of 425 undergraduate students.
 After graduation, and then one year of teaching at Simon Fraser University’s Department of Mathematics and Statistics, Dr. Berkowitz taught for four years (1985-1988) at UBC’s Department of Statistics.

 Undergraduate Teaching in the Sauder School of Business BCOM program:

-- He has taught the introductory business statistics (COMM291) for the past 25 years.
+- He has taught the Application of Statistics in Business course (COMM191 – formerly COMM291) for the past 25 years.
 Since 2012 he has been the sole instructor of 600 to 800+ students per year.

 - For five years (1996-2000) he taught an upper-level business statistics course (COMM411, aka STAT300) for BCOM students.

 Graduate Teaching in Sauder’s RHL Graduate School:

 - For 20 years, Dr. Berkowitz was the sole teacher of business statistics courses in the Full-Time MBA program (1989, 1991, 1994-2014), the Part-time MBA program (2004-2015), the Executive MBA program (2008-2013), and the International MBA program (2002-2012).

 - From 2013 to 2021, he taught business statistics in the Master of Management Classic program and the Master of Management Dual Degree program.

 - In the MBA programs his courses covered basic statistical methods, inference and modelling, as well as occasional courses in advanced data analysis.
 He also taught in various integrated foundations, and preparatory courses for each of the programs.
 Early in his career he also taught advanced mathematical statistics in the MSc and PhD programs.